quisquous/cactbot/docs/RaidbossGuide.md

 #### Post-translation Collision

-A post-translation collision is one where after one translation entry has been applied, then another (possibly the same) translation entry can suddenly apply to the new translated text that will translate it differently.
+A post-translation collision is one where after one translation entry has been applied, then another (possibly the same) translation entry can suddenly apply to the new translated text.
 This is another ordering dependency that we want to avoid.
 This is generally more rare,
 because it often means that a non-English translation matches an English word